nickpetty/timeclock/README.md

 > 16:19
 ```

-Timezone specification (This is be a temporary assignment):
+Timezone specification (This is a temporary assignment):

 ```python
 print clock.now(tz='GMT')